 3. Enroll Devices to a Company in ZPE Cloud

-After enabling the Nodegrid devices to access ZPE Cloud and enabling the remote access, you need to enroll the devices to start managing them.
+After enabling the Nodegrid devices to access ZPE Cloud and enabling the remote access, it is necessary to enroll the devices to start managing them.
 Enroll is a term used for associating a device with a ZPE Cloud company.
 The Enrollment process involves two steps:

-• Enroll the available devices to enable the device subscription so that you can use the device to perform different operations and start managing it.
+Enroll the Available devices to enable the device subscription so that the user can use the device to perform different operations and start managing it.
 Once the device is enrolled, it is listed on the Devices::Enrolled page.
-When you enroll in a device, your subscription to the device is effective.
+When enrolling in a device, the subscription to the device is effective.

 Three Methods to Enroll Devices in ZPE Cloud